BigSlikTobi/tackle_4_loss/README.md

 4.  **Deploy Supabase Edge Function:**
     *   Navigate to the `supabase/functions` directory if needed.
     *   Deploy the notification function: `supabase functions deploy sendPushNotification --no-verify-jwt`
+    *   Deploy the data functions: `supabase functions deploy articlePreviews`, `supabase functions deploy articleDetail` (or deploy all).
 5.  **Configure Supabase Database Webhook:**
     *   Set up a Database Webhook in the Supabase Dashboard:
         *   **Name:** `notifyOnNewArticle` (or similar)